ekzhang/graphics-workshop/README.md

 Here is an introduction to each of the projects.

 If you are new to graphics or shading languages, I would recommend trying the "quilt patterns" project first.
-You should also complete "rasterization and shading" before starting the "contour sketching" and "ray tracing" projects.
+You should also complete "rasterization and shading" before starting the "stylized rendering" and "ray tracing" projects.

 ### Quilt patterns